 The landed property construction cost in some areas may be more expensive than others, and knowing exactly how much the construction of your house will cost can help you decide on materials, manpower, and contractor to go with.
 Stick to your budget to avoid overspending, and work with a construction company that can adhere to your budget range.

-Before making any decisions on architectural design and construction, you may want to consider the cost of maintenance of the house after it is built, as some designs may require special care.
+Before making any decisions on architectural design and build services, you may want to consider the cost of maintenance of the house after it is built, as some designs may require special care.
 Designs with basketweave, spirals, or other porous surfaces may require more frequent cleaning than flat surfaces, while some paints were made to withstand weather effects.

 Know your limits in maintaining your home.
 You wouldn’t want to avail of professional house upkeep every month or so just to keep your home looking pristine and presentable.
 Practicality and function are always prioritized in homes that are meant to last for generations.